 Sustainability, overall, is a broad concept.
-I think in some instances, it must be defined at the local or regional level.
+In some instances, it must be defined at the local or regional level.
 These definitions are crucial because they set up a roadmap for reaching the SDGs.
 Typically, sustainability issues are complex issues due to several aspects involved: environmental, economic, and social aspects.
-Therefore, I always suggest addressing sustainability issues with integrated, life-cycle approaches, and mixed research methods.
+Therefore, I always suggest addressing sustainability issues with integrated, life-cycle approaches and mixed research methods.

-Life Cycle Assessment (LCA) is a well-established method that can support the discussion and evaluation of sustainability issues from an environmental perspective, the achievement of the SDGs, and the assessment and understanding of technology development impacts.
-How to enhance systems or technologies in terms of lowering down the GHG emissions to mitigate the impact of climate change, reduce their toxicity potentials for both human health and ecosystem, and so forth.
+Life Cycle Assessment (LCA) is a well-established method that can support the discussion and evaluation of sustainability issues from an environmental perspective, the achievement of the SDGs, and the assessment and understanding of technology development impacts, how to enhance systems or technologies to lower GHG emissions to mitigate the impact of climate change, reduce their toxicity potentials for both human health and ecosystem, and so forth.

 LCA uses Life Cycle Inventory (LCI) data to survey and evaluate the diverse impact of a defined product, process, organization, or service.
-Extraction of raw materials (mining activities) through final disposal of end-of-life (EoL).
-The EoL is a waste management system; it might consist of some of these technologies or all: landfills, recycling, incineration, and composting.
-The waste management phase (EoL) is, therefore, a crucial phase of any technological development.
+Extraction of raw materials (mining activities) through end-of-life (EoL) final disposal.
+The EoL is a waste management system; it might consist of some of these technologies: landfills, recycling, incineration, and composting.
+Therefore, the waste management phase (EoL) is a crucial phase of any technological development.
 The assessment with LCA can be defined based on the system boundaries and the scope of the study.
 For example, Cradle-to-Gate (complete life-cycle), Cradle-to-Gate (from raw material extraction to manufacturing), Gate-to-Gate (manufacturing only, transportation only, use only, EoL only), or Gate-to-Grave (the use or production ion to EoL).
 LCI data is complex and is one of the critical challenges we face when conducting an LCA study on data availability, applicability, and accuracy.
 LCA is my tool for sustainability and technology evaluation research work and other applications as well.
 My current research focuses on the applications of the LCA.
-My future research will focus on the contribution of the development of the LCA method itself.
+My future research will focus on contributing to the development of the LCA method itself.

 It is an LCA-like research theme.
 While LCA deals with environmental aspects, S-LCA deals with social ones.

 From a sustainability point of view, any technology in any industry must be evaluated based at least on its environmental and economic performance.
 The addition of the social dimension of innovative technologies can still improve individuals’ lives and societies.
-The social aspect is a wind range of issues, such as employment opportunities, lower poverty, and an archiving and integrated society.
-Social integrity in technology development as one of my interests.
+The social aspect is a wide range of issues, such as employment opportunities, lower poverty, and an archiving and integrated society.
+Social integrity in technology development is one of my interests.
 With that said, environmental policy is another interest in this regard.
-To drive or set up new environmental policies based on techno assessing environmental and economic cost and revenues are all crucial.
+Driving or setting up new environmental policies based on techno assessing environmental and economic costs and revenues is crucial.

 In this research theme, I focus on the chemical synthesis of green chemical technologies, from process development and modeling, process optimization, and energy reduction to assessing their actual environmental impacts.
 Focusing on the process’s hot spot in which the environmental impacts of an issue like Global warming Potential (GWP; GHG emissions) or toxicity can be lowered to an acceptable or competing level compared to other technologies.
 Moreover, I conduct a What-If analysis to examine different possibilities of other development routes of the same technology: safety, energy consumption, environmental performance, and economic feasibility.